rehierl/node-tree-outliner/2-tree-of-nodes/2-6-hierarchy-of-seqs.md

 node is also a descendant of the node's ancestors and as such an element of all of the sequences of the node's ancestors.

+* (if empty inner sequences are ignored, then ...)
 * The outer/inner sequence of a node never has the outer/inner sequence of its first child as its prefix.
 * The outer/inner sequence of a node always has